Gilgamesh64/Gil_GC/README.md

 stack_bottom/stack_top = __builtin_frame_address(0)
 ```
 Only **after** all of that mess i discovered this function...
 Oh well, i suppose i'll use that now <br>
+Hours to come up with some real cooking, and then i discover a better way to do it...
 It's slightly more precise then creating a variable and taking its address but it will not work with **MSVC**

 ### Registers

+Sometimes, pointers to heap blocks could live in registers<br>
+The compiler is free to optimize code and often will not even write variables in memory, keeping them in registers is way faster.
+But what happens if the compiler optimizes away a heap pointer?<br>
+We scan the stack, the pointer is **not** there because it lives in registers, and we sweep away its block.
+When the program then tries to access it: boom, undefined behaviour. <br>
+Shit, how many edge cases do i have to handle.<br>
-Sometimes, pointers to heap data can be inside registers, checking each register one by one is a mess and platform dependent.<br>
+We then need **some** way to check registers in the mark phase.
+How can we do that?
+Checking registers one by one is a giant footgun, so many things can go wrong and it would be platform dependent.<br>
-The solution is a C function to force the OS to write all register data inside a bufffer:
+The solution is a C function to force the OS to write all register data inside a bufffer to then scan it:

 ##### setjmp
 ```c